About

 - Threats of Earth habitability from cosmic space versus from anthropogenic climate change

-- Organization and discussion chairing, Artificial Creativity discussion round, Heidelberg Institute for Theoretical Studies, 19/07/2021
+- Organization and chairing of Artificial Creativity discussion round, Heidelberg Institute for Theoretical Studies, 19/07/2021

 - Introduction to astronomy: cosmic distance scales,

-Studierendenrat, University of Heidelberg, 15/04/2023 - The vacuum in classical vs. in quantum field theory,
+Studierendenrat, Heidelberg University, 15/04/2023 - The vacuum in classical vs. in quantum field theory,

 Ruskin School of Art, University of Oxford, 22/01/2019